paveltimofeev/screens.io/tasklist.md

 - Displaying Errors on load and save
 - [Feature] Other browsers: FF/IE?
 - [Feature] Collect logs
+- [Security] Check npm deps for vulnerabilities by npm audit at lease, and fix them
 - [Legal] FontAwsome can be used for commercial project?
+- [Legal] juxtaposejs can be used for commercial project?

 - DOCKERIZE AUTH-PROXY & BACKEND AND RUN THEM IN AWS